 Expected to be revealed around 2025

-Apple is targeting 2024 to see the Apple Car entering production, but the COVID-19 pandemic-related delays could push the timeline to 2025, said the Reuters report published in December.
-Any delays to the development of the battery cell technology and the autonomous driving system could affect the release schedule.
+Apple was targeting 2024 to see the Apple Electric Car entering production, but the COVID-19 pandemic-related delays could push the timeline to 2025, said the Reuters report published in December 2020.
+Any delays to the development of the battery cell technology and the autonomous driving system could affect the release schedule and send it well into the second half of the decade.

-Should an Apple Car see the light of the day, the general expectation is that it would be produced by a contract manufacturer.
+Should an Apple electric Car see the light of the day, the general expectation is that a contract manufacturer would produce it.
 Apple had reached out to Magna International for manufacturing its car in the past, but things didn’t work out when the direction became unclear.

 Featured image: Kleber Silva of KDesign AG